Perth’s streets of colour

 It is really exciting to turn a corner and be confronted by what was a blank, boring concrete wall, transformed into a massive piece of art.
 Most either have direct permission from council or are commissioned.

-We found things from huge owls, horses, cats, fish, squirrel, even a sugar glider.
+We found things from a huge snake, horses, cat, squirrel, even a sugar glider.

 Love it or loath it, you can’t deny it brightens up an otherwise dull and boring wall.